enespada/CLI-nest-genesis/README.md

 ## License

-CLI One Kenobi is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+For more details take a look at the file [LICENSE](./LICENSE).